Tuesday 16th September

 Chair: Nathan Sherer (University of Wisconsin, USA)

-10:20-10:35 D. Chernikova: The novel immature deltaretroviral assembly mechanism exhibits an HTLV-1-like NTD structure, while featuring a unique CA-CTD stabilization
+10:20-10:35 D. Chernikova: A novel immature deltaretroviral assembly exhibits an HTLV-1-like NTD structure, while featuring a unique CA-CTD stabilization

 10:35-10:50 J.O.
 Klarhof: Same bolts, different structure: Retroviruses use IP6 in different ways to build different capsids